Shantanu024/PollStream/README.md

    - No poll ownership or editing capabilities

 2. **Anti-Abuse Circumvention**
-   - Determined users can bypass with VPNs and browser switching
+   - Determined users can bypass defenses with VPNs and browser switching
    - Not suitable for high-stakes voting
    - Consider adding CAPTCHA for critical use cases